microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 +-----------+-----------+-----------+-----------+
 ```

-The first 2 chunks are sent in their own batches, while the last chunk is the first op in the last batch which contains the ops reserving the required sequence numbers:
+The first 2 chunks are sent in their own batches, while the last chunk is the first op in the last batch which contains the ops reserving the required sequence numbers.

 Notice that the sequence numbers don’t matter here, as all ops will be based off the same reference sequence number, so the sequence number will be recalculated for all, without additional work.